James S. Rollins: Father of the University of Missouri

-When Rollins returned to Columbia after the 1872 legislative session, students assembled and adopted resolutions thanking him for his work on the university's behalf.
+When State Senator Rollins returned to Columbia after the 1872 legislative session at the Missouri State Capitol in Jefferson City, students assembled and adopted resolutions thanking him for his work on the university's behalf.
 The faculty issued a similar statement.
-The Board of Curators passed resolutions on May 9, 1872, giving Rollins the honorary title of "Pater Universitatis Missouriensis" ("Father of the University of Missouri").
+The board of curators passed resolutions of similar affections, and on May 9, 1872, giving Rollins the honorary Latin title of "Pater Universitatis Missouriensis" ("Father of the University of Missouri").

 University of Missouri Board of Curators President

 Rollins was first named to the University of Missouri Board of Curators, the university's governing body, in 1847.
-He held the position until 1848, when the State Legislature removed the entire Board.
+He held the position until 1848, when the State Legislature removed the entire board.
 He again joined the board in 1869, and was elected its President that same year.
 He held the position until ill health forced his resignation in 1886.

 Friendship with George Caleb Bingham

 Among his many acquaintances, Rollins had a lifelong friendship with artist and politician George Caleb Bingham.
 Bingham painted numerous portraits of Rollins family members, including several of Rollins himself.
 Rollins gave Bingham a boost early in his career by getting several people in Columbia to have him paint their portraits.
 He later helped Bingham get a commission to do portraits of Thomas Jefferson and George Washington for the Missouri State Capitol, and he helped finance printings of Bingham's General Order No. 11.
 Late in Bingham's life, Rollins helped him get a position as the University of Missouri's first art professor.

 Rollins and Bingham named sons after each other.
 Bingham frequently visited the Rollins home, sometimes staying for a month at a time.
 The two maintained a frequent correspondence for over forty-five years, until Bingham's death, in which they discussed a variety of personal, social, and political issues.